efabless/caravel_mpw-one/verilog/dv/README.md

 # DV Tests

 Organized into two subdirectories:
-  * harness: contains tests for both the mangement SoC and the mega-project.
+  * caravel: contains tests for both the mangement SoC and an example user project.
   * wb_utests: contains unit tests for the wishbone components residing at the management SoC private bus

 <pre>
 ├── harness
 │   ├── mgmt_soc
-│   ├── mprj_counter
+│   ├── user_proj_example
 └── wb_utests
 </pre>